Hemanth42d/mutli-branch_pipeline_practice/README.md

 Select the fliter name by regular expression in the dropdown option which means based on the expression you provide that branches will be dynamically added for the pipelines
 Example:
-1) feature/  --> means adds all branches that starts with features expression
+1) feature/  --> means adds all branches that starts with features expression.
-2) bug-fix/  --> means adds all branches that starts with bug-fix expression
+2) bug-fix/  --> means adds all branches that starts with bug-fix expression.
 3) .* --> for all branches.

 And the last thing is under Build Configuration select the option **Mode by Jenkinsfile** and under script path select **Jenkisfile**(It is dynamic variable you can name it what ever you want but best practice is to name it Jenkinsfile defualt convention)